What is Meditation

 I had joy in that which is.

-I did not belong to any cliques or creed.
+"I did not belong to any cliques or creeds.

-I was not attracted to their magnetism.
+I was not attracted to their magnetism."

-Emanuel´s words are easy to innerstand.
-They are meant for you dear reader - when you are ready to leave the spiritual drugs of cults - and stand alone.
+Emanuel's words are easy to innerstand.
+They are meant for you, dear reader, when you are ready to leave the spiritual drugs of cults and stand alone.

 A natural born mystic